ryanpfalz/azure-signalr-node-react/README.md

 ### _*Deploying the Codebase*_

 -   _Note: This section will discuss deployment of the codebase via GitHub Actions.
-If you choose not to deploy via GitHub Actions, you may opt to manually deploy the code by following the automated tasks by hand or with another CI/CD tool - the steps will be the same._
+If you choose not to deploy via GitHub Actions, you may opt to manually deploy the code by following the automated tasks or with another CI/CD tool - the steps will be the same._

 1. Deploy the Negotiate and Broadcast functions first by updating the branch trigger in the `.github/workflows/integration-cicd.yml` file to trigger the GitHub Action.